 Troop 5 meets most Mondays at Palo Verde School at 7:30 PM in the Multi-purpose Room, with some activities occasionally preceding the meeting.
 The Troop does not meet on Monday holidays or in August.
 Those dates are often used for extended campouts.

 All Scouts wear the appropriate Scout uniform to all Scouting functions including outings.
-The Troop 5 uniform is the usual BSA class-A uniform – BSA shirt with proper patches, BSA pants (long or shorts), Scout belt, Scout socks, and Troop 5 neckerchief (green with red piping and the Troop 5 emblem shown at the top of this page).
-The troop also has a “Class B” T-shirt and heavier fleece pullover with the Troop 5 “tree” logo suitable for non-uniform activities and general wear.
+The Troop 5 uniform is the usual BSA class-A uniform – BSA shirt with proper patches, pants and Troop 5 neckerchief.
+The troop also has a “Class B” T-shirt and heavier fleece hoodies with the Troop 5 logo suitable for non-uniform activities and general wear.

 Troop 5 participates in a number of community service projects each year including Scouting for Food, Memorial Day Flag placement at the National Cemetery in San Bruno and community Emergency Preparedness events.

 Scouts who are active in the Troop’s program will advance in rank almost automatically.
 As he learns each skill by doing it on the outings, a Scout will be signed off for the requirements or will accumulate the experience needed for many of the merit badges.
 As a result, a large fraction of the Scouts in Troop 5 achieve the Eagle rank.

 Recent Eagle projects include a portable library for a reading garden, information kiosk for Towle Campground in Foothills Park game tables for senior citizens having restricted mobility, a classroom with an evolving mural for a restricted opportunity school, benches for a church courtyard, and several storage sheds for schools in the Palo Alto district.